 While BLM continues to mismanage herds and put them on a path to extinction, Friends of Animals continues to use all legal avenues so that these horses can get the protection they deserve.
 We filed a petition with the U.S. Fish and Wildlife Service to get the Pryor Mountain Mustangs protected under the Endangered Species Act, and after the U.S. Fish & Wildlife Service rejected this petition, we filed a lawsuit to ensure FWS actually follows the proper decision-making process.
 Friends of Animals won that lawsuit and now the U.S. Fish & Wildlife Service is required to consider our Endangered Species Action petition.

 Alarmingly, recent reports have surfaced about mistreatment of horses who are “adopted” from federal holding facilities.
 These adoption programs pay people to take horses that have been removed from their homes in the wild and many of these horses end up in other countries’ slaughterhouses.
 Friends of Animals is currently challenging these actions to ensure no horses are sent to slaughter and is using the Freedom of Information Act so that we have all the information required.

 Barred Owls and Northern Spotted Owls

 Prairie dogs are some of the most intelligent and social animals on earth.
-Sadly, they are also one of many animal species subject to brutal and intentional human destruction.
-Friends of Animals successfully defended against attacks on protections for Utah prairie dogs under the Endangered Species Act.
-Unfortunately, after that win, the U.S. Fish and Wildlife Service devised a plan that authorizes unlimited removal and killing of Utah prairie dogs across the entire range of their habitat.
-Friends of Animals is challenging the new plan to ensure this keystone species is protected.
+Sadly, governments allow humans to subject them to brutal and intentional destruction.
+Friends of Animals successfully defended Utah prairie dog protections under the Endangered Species Act from attacks by government and industry.
+Unfortunately, after that win, the U.S. Fish & Wildlife Service devised a plan that authorizes unlimited removal and killing of Utah prairie dogs across the entire range of their habitat.
+Friends of Animals has ongoing challenges against the new plan to ensure this keystone species is protected.